isc-projects/kea/doc/sphinx/arm/install.rst

    User=admin
    Group=admin

-The most important step is to set capabilities of the binaries.
+The most important step is to set the capabilities of the binaries.
 Refer to `man capabilities` to get more information.

 .. code-block:: console